User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Discussion

 In the case of solutions that protect transport layer metadata, we see an opportunity to appeal to users by inviting them to adopt these tools \emph{for the sake of others}, rather than for personal benefit.
 This may be especially important for achieving large anonymity sets.
 In particular, our analysis suggests that privacy fundamentalists are likely to support additional privacy measures especially when they help protect individuals in vulnerable situations, such as whistleblowers.
 Presenting untraceable communication technologies as a way to help \emph{others} may also serve to discourage the ``I have nothing to hide'' mindset by shifting the focus from individual privacy to collective solidarity.

 That being said, untraceable communication will be a harder sell for safety fundamentalists and optimists---those who advocate against, or are willing to compromise, privacy in the name of accountability and public safety.
 We believe there is ample room for educating general audiences about how untraceable communication can help people in vulnerable situations, and that a message centered on protecting \emph{other people} rather than protecting \emph{private data} may resonate more broadly.
-Additionally, we speculate that to appeal to safety fundamentalists and optimists, platforms adopting untraceable communication protocols can also provide mechanisms for accountability, such as message reporting.
+Framing untraceable communication in this way positions its additional privacy protections not as something to justify, but as something to \emph{offer}, contributing to protecting those who need it most.